yeshimonipede/Iowa_LiquorSales_Education/README.md

 Though we encourage the director of public health to consider these models and be aware of future liquor sales in these specific regions, we do not feel as if our models worked well enough to include the output from these models in our official policy recommendation.

+***Confused about this part?***

-Since the policy recommendation is related to more factors like socioeconomic, it's more reasonable that the analysis could be conducted by connecting regression on educational attainment level( high school education and bachelor degree).
-We eager to explore that if these socioeconomic factors have impacts on the liquor consumption, and whether there is a relationship between the "high risk" county and different educational attainment levels.
+The policy recommendation aims to understand the influence of socioeconomic factors, specifically educational attainment levels (high school education and bachelor's degree), on liquor consumption.
+The goal is to investigate whether there is a relationship between "high risk" counties and different levels of educational attainment.

-A KNN analysis was utilized to try that if we could get some exploration results from it.
-Before truly using the KNN, the methods to confirm optimal clusters needed to be applied, and there are total three methods: elbow method, silhouette, gap statistic method.
-Going these three methods and the result of optimal cluster is the best combination of it.
-However, due to the limitness of dataset and predictors, there is no common combination and the optimal cluster number was chose manually as four.
+To achieve this, a KNN (K-Nearest Neighbors) analysis was utilized.
+KNN can classify data points based on their similarity to neighboring points.
+However, before applying KNN, methods to determine the optimal number of clusters were employed.
+These methods include the elbow method, silhouette method, and gap statistic method.
+Each method helps identify the optimal number of clusters for the dataset.
+However, due to limitations in the dataset and predictors, there was no consensus on the optimal combination of methods.
+As a result, the optimal number of clusters was chosen manually as four.

 ![johnson_county_liquor](images/johnson_county_liquor.png)

 Selecting the county johnson as one instance of KNN analysis.
 Johnson has the highest bachelor degree ratio among all counties(0.543), and by inducing the gin subcategories and their retail prices, we expect to see some intercations of how the higher bachelor degree relating to different gin categories.
 Will people choose to buy more expensive gin when the bachelor degree ratio is higher than 0.2?
 From the plot, we could locate rough patterns that people may tend to buy higher standards of gin, and as retail prices increase, the gin consumptions increase.
 However, this increasing trend doesn't mean that people consumes a lot on liquor.

 # Conclusion

 # Policy Recommendation